 This course examines the "Holocaust," the deliberate, systematic, and mechanized murder of more than six million Jews and hundreds of thousands of other victims by Nazi Germany during World War II.
 The class will take a broad view of this atrocity, seeking to explain why and how it was possible and, ultimately, asking what lessons we can learn from this history for the present day.
-The Holocaust will be approached as an event with multiple, complex causes: a centuries-old history of European anti-semitism; the advent of modern "racial science" and ethnic nationalism; the global economic, social, and political crises of the early twentieth century; the rise of Adolf Hitler and the Nazi Party in Germany; the structure of the Nazi State; the context of Hitler's "war of annihilation" on the Eastern Front; and the willingness of many "ordinary" Germans and non-Germans to participate in the Nazi's plans.
+The Holocaust will be approached as an event with multiple, complex causes: a centuries-old history of European anti-Semitism; the advent of modern "racial science" and ethnic nationalism; the global economic, social, and political crises of the early twentieth century; the rise of Adolf Hitler and the Nazi Party in Germany; the structure of the Nazi State; the context of Hitler's "war of annihilation" on the Eastern Front; and the willingness of many "ordinary" Germans and non-Germans to participate in the Nazi's plans.
 We will look at the experiences of victims and "bystanders" as well as perpetrators in order to understand this tragedy from multiple perspectives.
 Students will gain valuable research, writing, and critical thinking skills while also learning to analyze complex ethical problems.

-HIS 354 Transatlantic Slave Trade 3 credits
+HIS 354 Transatlantic Slave Trade

-Suggested prerequisite: HIS 101 US History I or HIS 121 World History II or equivalents
+Suggested prerequisite: HIS 101 US History I, or equivalent.